Connect with us

 Jomo Kenyatta International Airport, the busiest airfield in East Africa, is set for a major upgrade that will gift it a second runway.

-JKIA, as the airport is known, has depended on a single runway built more than four decades ago.
+JKIA has depended on a single runway built more than four decades ago.

 The technology of the new runway, according to a statement from the KAA, will meet the International Civil Aviation Organisation’s (ICAO) Category II specifications, which will enable operations in bad weather thus avoiding diversion of aircraft.

-“This is an ICAO Code F runway which can handle the new generation extra wide bodied aircraft like Airbus A380 and Boeing B747-800,” reads the statement from the KAA.
+“This is an ICAO Code F runway which can handle the new generation extra wide-bodied aircraft like Airbus A380 and Boeing B747-800,” reads the statement from the KAA.

 Some of the attributes that will come with the new runway include fog lights on the landing path.
 Presently, the runway is only lit on the sides.